DLR-RM/RAFCON/doc/tutorials.rst

    the menu bar.
 Rename each new state as described in the previous step.
 #.
 You can use drag and drop for the three child states to place them
    next to each other.
-Using the lower right corner of all states, you can resize them.
+Using the lower center corner of all states, you can resize them.
 When holding during the resize, the state keeps its width to height ratio.
 When holding during the resize (of container states), all content is resized with the state.